kujtimiihoxha/plis/README.md

  - Project generators:
  Project generators are stored in `plis/generators` folder in the current directory.

 Every generator is located in a folder named `plis-{generator-name}` in one of the locations mentioned above.

+## How do I install a generator ?

 Generators are usually stored as a git repository and you can install generators by running:

  ```bash
 plis get https://github.com/kujtimiihoxha/plis-generator
 ```